Seth Resler

 Seth at Podcast Movement

 Sometimes I did these things as part of my job.
-But just as often, I was creating communities of like-minded artisans in my free time because it is something that I genuinely enjoy doing.
-I love connecting people, and I love helping artists and entertainers get to the next level in their careers.
+But just as often, I was was producing communities through events because it is something that I genuinely enjoy doing.
+I love connecting people.

 A Blueprint for Launching Communities